Albanians in Bosnia and Herzegovina

 The Albanians of Bosnia and Herzegovina (Shqiptarët në Bosnje dhe Hercegovinë; Albanci u Bosni i Hercegovini) are people of full or partial Albanian ancestry and heritage in Bosnia and Herzegovina.

 They are an ethnic group recognized by the Constitution of Bosnia and Herzegovina.

 Albanians came to Bosnia in various historical periods.
 During Ottoman times many Albanians came to perform menial labor and professions of lesser repute and in modern times, they came as seasonal workers, war refugees, or sportspeople.
 Many people descended from earlier waves of Albanian migration bear surnames of linguistically Albanian origin, but do not speak the language and are not considered to be Albanians therefore the number of 2800 seems a bit lower than expected.

 Clans

 Burmazi was an Albanian clan with a presence in Herzegovina.
 Around 1300, the Burmazi clan emerged in the region as a semi-nomadic clan in the area near Stolac and Trebinje.
+The settlers of Humska zemlja before Tvrtko I were mainly of Albanian origin.